-Join Gini von Courter for an in-depth discussion in this video Creating recurring appointments, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Creating recurring appointments, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 …Most organizations have recurring meetings.…Things that happen every day, every week, every two weeks, every month,…every quarter, every year.…And you can set this up so that you don’t need to set up 12 monthly meetings but…you can actually set up one meeting that recurs.…We have a meeting that takes place on the first Wednesday of every Month.…And this meeting is an overview of the project schedule.…So, I'm going to create a new meeting that's the project schedule overview.…The next time it takes place, and normally they take place at 10 a.m.,…and they meet for an hour, 11 a.m.…